ivawzh/aws-cdk-cross-app-reference/README.md

 ----------

    The disadvantages above could be slightly mitigated by npm script, e.g. `"deploy": "npm install && cdk deploy TopicStack"`.

 ----------

 3. ***The most unbearable disadvantage*** - when update infrastructure repo, because provider repo doesn't have informatin from consumer repos, it will remove features added by consumer repos.

-    For instant, security group where was mutated by consumer repos will get undesirable RESET when provider repo re-deploys 😑
+    For instance, security group where was mutated by consumer repos will get undesirable RESET when provider repo re-deploys 😑

 ```log
     Security Group Changes